IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

 1. The DSP completes the following steps:

    1. Receives the UID2 tokens.
-   1. Decrypts the UID2 tokens into raw UID2s and uses them.
+   1. Decrypts the UID2 tokens into raw UID2s.

-   (**GWH_KT 4/2: AT comment that DSP must check optout.
-Not sure exactly where that fits in the sequence... before decrypt probably?**)
+   1. Checks that the UID2s are not opted out.
+If they are not opted out, uses the raw UID2s for bidding.

 The following diagram illustrates the UID2 sharing workflow for publishers.